Exclusive: Chinese miners in talks for stake in Barrick's Veladero mine - sources

 The Canadian company wants help developing the mineral-rich area it controls, known as the El Indio belt, a 140-kilometer stretch of land home to Veladero and Pascua-Lama.
 Alturas, another large discovery owned by Barrick, is also on the El Indio belt.

-Barrick is in the midst of trimming noncore assets to reduce debt.
+Barrick has been trimming noncore assets to reduce debt.
 It has a public process under way in Australia to sell its stake in Kalgoorlie, an Australian gold mining joint venture with Newmont Mining Corp.

-(Additional reporting by Susan Taylor in Toronto and the Beijing Newsroom; editing by Amran Abocar, Matthew Lewis and Chizu Nomiyama)
+(Additional reporting by Susan Taylor in Toronto and the Beijing Newsroom; editing by Amran Abocar, Matthew Lewis, Chizu Nomiyama and David Gregorio)